Mohith-s78/MOHITH-S/Differential Amplifier.md

 # Experiment-3
 ## AIM :
-To Design and analyze the mos amplifier circuit for the given specification
+To Design and analyze the MOS Differential amplifier circuit for the given specification Vdd=1.8v , P<=2.2mW , Vicm=0.95v , Vocm=1.1v,Vp=0.4v
+## Components  Required
+N channel MOSFET(nmos4),Resistors-1.145kohm(2) ,327.8kohm, Power supply , Connecting wires.
 ### Theory
 #### Differential Amplifier
-The differential-pair or differential-amplifier configuration is the most widely used building block in analog integrated-circuit design.
-It consist of two transistors M1 and M2, whose sources are joined together.
-If two transistor are connected to the different voltage input then there current across M1 and M2 are different due to gate voltage.If in case the voltage supply at gate terminal is same then the current through the M1 and M2 are same (Im1=Im2).This configuration is called "Common Mode input voltage differential Amplifier".WHatever may be the load resistor, the MOSFET M1 and M2 should not go to the Triode region.
-It should be verified that MOSFET should be in Saturation Region
+A differential amplifier is an electronic circuit that amplifies the difference between two input voltages while rejecting any common signals.
+It is a fundamental part of many analog circuits, particularly operational amplifiers and instrumentation amplifiers.

 ![418371927-bd20bd4e-aab5-4fa4-825d-394bbb6e2b30](https://github.com/user-attachments/assets/ad572fd3-c9f0-41f9-aba5-d2134b910c2b)

-This Expereiment is Based on Common Mode Input voltage Differential Amplifier.
+This Expereiment is Based on Common Mode Input voltage Differential Amplifier.that is  the difference between two input signals (V₁ and V₂) while rejecting common signals (noise).

-This Experiement is conducted in 3 stages.Where common source terminal is connected with
+This Experiement is conducted in 3 stages.Where common source terminal is connected with 1.Resistor

-1.Resistor

 2.Current source
 3.MOSFET

 For all this circuit we need find out the AC analysis ,Transient analysis And Frequency Response.